- Conference Presentation Structure

 Your submission should be confirmed by email within one week.
 If you have not heard back from the Carroll Round committee with specific requests, we are still considering your application.
-Please continue to update the committee every time you complete a major step in your research process by emailing your updated paper to the Recruitment Chair, Harry Rosner, at email@example.com.
+Please continue to update the committee every time you complete a major step in your research process by emailing your updated paper to the Applications Chair, Grady Killeen, at firstname.lastname@example.org.

 What if I wrote my paper as a co-author?